-Benzodiazepines are addictive prescription medications that can take weeks to detox from.
+Benzodiazepine withdrawal can be a brutal process due to its addictive prescription medications.
 Individuals who use the drug not as prescribed or take it illegally will struggle with multiple extreme symptoms and should be monitored by a medical professional during this process.

 At Evolve Indy, our Benzo addiction treatment program is designed to support individuals through every step of the Benzo withdrawal and recovery process.
 Check out our inclusive program options today.